Skip to main content

 are homeless in temporary accommodation that often lacks basic facilities.

-are facing the difficult reality of homelessness in England.
+are experiencing the worst forms of homelessness in England.

-How this UK Government can end homelessness once and for all
+How we can end homelessness once and for all

 • Make more homes genuinely affordable, by building social homes and making sure housing benefit matches the true cost of rent.